-If you’re wondering what the benefits of social media marketing are, then consider this, for a second.
+If you’re wondering what the benefit of social media marketing is, then consider this, for a second.

 As of January 2020, there were 3.8 billion social media users worldwide.
 This was almost a 10% increase (321 million new users) since the same time in 2019.

 So if this increase in social media users continues at the same rate into 2021…

 That means we are looking at roughly 4.2 billion people.
 Over half the world’s population 😅

 The question then becomes, as a business, can you really afford not to be on social media?

 Especially considering that after following a brand on social media, 91% of users visit their website, 89% will purchase from them, and 85% are likely to recommend them to family and friends.

 So aside from the sheer volume of people, what are some of the other pros to social media marketing?